yarinvak/graphql-vision/README.md

 ### Your GraphQL Service
 You have to configure your graphql service to send the apollo tracing objects to the listener service.

+You can use the simpler way, using the [graphql-vision-plugin](https://github.com/yarinvak/graphql-vision-plugin), or the manual way:

 For example, we configured our graphql service (created by apollo server):

 ```javascript